materialsproject/pymatgen/README.md

 ## Generating POTCARs ##

-For the code to generate POTCAR files, it needs to know where the VASP pseudopotential files are.
+For pymatgen to generate POTCAR files, it needs to know where the VASP pseudopotential files are.
 We are not allowed to distribute these under the VASP license.
 The good news is that we have included a setup script to help you along.